DerDemystifier/AnkiIgnoreCase/README.md

 - #### Automatic install

-Simply download and install [the addon](https://ankiweb.net/shared/info/1371444066) on your AnkiDesktop.
+Simply install [the addon](https://ankiweb.net/shared/info/1371444066) on your AnkiDesktop.
 The changes made by the addon will apply to both AnkiDesktop and AnkiDroid.

 - #### Manual install